RushaanRajeshPai/f1/README.md

     - Trophy at that venue
     - Visualisation (Think about it)

-v.
+vi.
 Latest News + Technical Info

-vi.
+vii.
 F1 Trending Memes and Stickers (Think About It)